 Whether states approve it or not, a primary concern those who are looking into or are already receiving a form of medical cannabis treatment have is paying for it.
 Health insurance can get expensive in its own right.

-As of now, medical marijuana itself is not covered by health insurances.
+As of now, medical marijuana itself is not covered by health insurance.
 This is due to the fact that cannabis is still classified at the federal level as a Schedule 1 controlled substance.
 Anything that is Schedule 1 cannot be legally prescribed.
 As such, in spite of several states approving the use of cannabis in medical treatments, patients have to pay for it out-of-pocket.

 Additionally, health insurance companies look for clinically researched drugs when determining what to cover.
 In spite of the various studies and personal anecdotes about the benefits of medical cannabis, there is still a lack of firm clinical reports.